-Monitoring of HCVS
+Monitoring of HCVS:

 The CNS wetwell HCVS will be capable of being manually operated during sustained operations from a control panel located in the MCR and will meet the requirements of Order element 1.2.4.
 The MCR is a readily accessible location with no further evaluation required.
-MCR dose associated with HCVS operation conforms to GDC 19/AST.
-Additionally, to meet the intent for a secondary control location of Section 1.2.5 of the Order, a readily accessible ROS will also be incorporated into the HCVS design as described in NEI 13-02, Section 4.2.2.1.2.1.
-The controls and indications at the ROS location will be accessible and functional under a range of plant conditions, including SA conditions with due consideration to source term and dose impact on operator exposure, ELAP, and inadequate containment cooling.
-An evaluation will be performed to determine accessibility to the location, habitability, staffing sufficiency, and communication capability with vent-use decision makers.
+Control Room dose associated with HCVS operation conforms to GDC 19/Alternate Source Term.
+Additionally, to meet the intent for a secondary control location of section 1.2.5 of the Order, a readily accessible ROS will also be incorporated into the HCVS design as described in NEI 13-02 section 4.2.2.1.2.1.
+The controls and indications at the ROS location will be accessible and functional under a range of plant conditions, including severe accident conditions with due consideration to source term and dose impact on operator exposure, ELAP, and inadequate containment cooling.
+An evaluation will be performed to determine accessibility to the location, habitability, staffing sufficiency, and communication capability with ventuse decision makers.